 - Website Information – who is responsible for the content?

 - Website reputation – always need links out to reputation online

-- What are characteristics of a high-quality page?
+- What are the characteristics of a high-quality page?

 - EAT (Expertise, Authoritativeness, Trustworthiness)

-- Always contain ample website info about who is responsible for the content, phone number and email within content
+- Always contain ample website info about who is responsible for the content, phone number, and email within the content

 - Website reputation within the content as well, such a awards, accolades, ratings, and testimonials that all link back to the original site they are featured on.

 - There was also thorough mention of offering as many assets on a page as possible, so imagery and/or video still seems encouraged or even expected.

 - If the topic of the page could be considered a candidate for needing freshness (Florida marijuana laws for example) the pages will need to be refreshed more often.
 Think about the content that you produce and how often it should be refreshed to maintain freshness.
 Also consider if you feature dates or places in time (like having titles that feature previous years).

 - Would consider having search bars as an effort to improve user experience.

 Analyzing what is occurring with these changes to content will still take time, but it is safe to say we’re on the path of eliminating websites with thin, plagiarized, or unhelpful content.
 There is more a reason than ever to believe that content ranking the highest, even without the most prominent links, will require the following (to recap):